-- The referee's first responsibility is the safety of the players on the field.
-The referee will control irresponsible play or dangerous play.
+- The Referee's first responsibility is the safety of the players on the field.
+The Referee will control irresponsible or dangerous play.
 Soccer is only a contact sport under specialized circumstances, and we all want to see soccer skills on the field, not brute force.
-(RC note: I prefer to see referees call games tightly and err on the said of caution, than see aggressive play that is directed at a player).
+(RC note: I prefer to see referees call games tightly and err on the side of caution, than see aggressive play that is directed at a player).

 - Cheer positively for the things you like and encourage your team, but not only your team.
 Good soccer plays, or goals, by either team are a cheering opportunity.

 - Never put down the other team or any of the players of either team.
 When cheering for your team's goal be sensitive to the opposing players on the field.

 - Let the players play the game!
 Leave sideline coaching to the coaches.
 Spectators frequently yell instructions to the players, such as Pass or Shoot.
 These instructions may contradict those of the coach and only serve to confuse the players and detract from their enjoyment of their game.
 Playing soccer is about players making decisions.